Fascia Release Reflexology

 Myofascial force transmission

-The main adhesion lines, myofascial spirals, and diaphragms are all worked to release the fascial structure.
+The main adhesion lines, myofascial spirals, and diaphragms are all worked to release the fascial system.
+The fascial attachments to the liver, heart, and spleen are also worked.